small-tech/https/README.md

   - Automatically-provisioned TLS certificates at localhost with no browser warnings.
   - Automatically-provisioned TLS certificates at hostname via Let’s Encrypt.
+  - Automatic HTTP to HTTPS forwarding at hostname.

 That’s it.